-Orkney's World Heritage Site was inscribed by UNESCO in 1999 and it welcomes visitors from around the world to its main attractions – the Ness of Brodgar, the Ring of Brodgar, Skara Brae, the Standing Stones of Stenness and Maeshowe.
+Orkney's World Heritage Site was inscribed by UNESCO in 1999 and it welcomes visitors from around the world to its main attractions.

-There is so much to see in the Heart of Neolithic Orkney, but we thought we’d concentrate on some of the area’s secrets.
-Here are our favourite 'lesser-known' reasons why we think a visit should be on your bucket list!
+There is so much to see in the Heart of Neolithic Orkney, so we thought we’d concentrate on some of the area’s secrets.
+Here are our favourite 'lesser-known' reasons why we think a visit should be on your bucket list.

 It’s hard to keep your eyes off the stone circles and archaeologists in action when you’re in the Heart of Neolithic Orkney.
-But try to take a look around and you’ll see plenty of natural attractions too.
+Take a look around you though and you’ll see plenty of natural attractions too.
 The Brodgar peninsula is a haven for wildlife, with swans in the lochs, skylarks and migrating birds across the area and even the chance of an otter sighting as well.
-The RSPB’s Brodgar Nature Reserve features beautiful wildflowers and insects, or you could take a walk along the Bay of Skaill at Skara Brae and see seals bobbing about in the clean and clear blue water.
+The RSPB’s Brodgar Nature Reserve features beautiful wildflowers and insects, or you could take a walk along the Bay of Skaill at Skara Brae and see seals bobbing about in the clean, clear blue water.

 It’s hard to describe a 19-foot-high monolith as a secret, but the Watch Stone which stands guard over the entrance to the Brodgar peninsula can often be overlooked in the rush to explore the Neolithic attractions that lie beyond it.
 The huge slab of stone stands at the point where the road narrows into a causeway and the lochs of Stenness and Harray meet.
 It could have been part of a long ago disappeared stone circle, or perhaps a ceremonial route between the stone circles of the Ring of Brodgar and the Standing Stones of Stenness.
 Whatever its past, it’s a great spot to stop for a photo before you continue your journey into the Heart of Neolithic Orkney.

 If you're inspired to visit Orkney to see these sites for yourself, plan your trip and search for accommodation via our website.
-You can also view and download our 'See You at the Weekend' World Heritage Orkney itinerary to help you find your way through the ancient Orkney landscape.
+You can also view and download our special World Heritage Orkney itinerary to help you find your way through the ancient Orkney landscape.

 The Digital Media Orkney project has been part financed by the Scottish Government and the European Community Orkney LEADER 2014-2020 Programme.